gokhalen/fypy/README.md

 # fypy: A Python3 based 2D linear elasticity finite element code

-Dependencies: Numpy, SciPy and Json, timerit and multiprocessing
+Dependencies: numpy, numba, scipy, json, timerit and multiprocessing

 To test the code, do the following: